-Are you thinking about A/B testing on your digital channels, or have you been running a testing program but are interested in learning more?
+Are you thinking about A/B testing on your digital channels, or have you been running an A/B testing program but are interested in learning more?
 You’ve come to the right place.
-Think of this blog series as a catalogue of optimization tests, where you can learn about what went right, what went wrong, and where you might be able to test your sites for optimal engagement and risk mitigation.
+Think of this blog series as a catalogue of optimization A/B tests, where you can learn about what went right, what went wrong, and where you might be able to A/B test your sites for optimal engagement and risk mitigation.

 A prominent multichannel retailer.

 This brand wanted to increase the purchase rate on specific promoted products, and had used various promotional messaging and banners in the past.
 This time around, they wanted to optimize the messaging by determining whether banner messages, product messages, or both drove higher conversions.

 The control group of this experiment featured a generic “Save with us today” banner with no promotional details.
 Version A maintained the original banner and added the promotional details above it.
 Version B kept the banner, but moved the product details to the product description.
 Version C included both the messaging above the banner and with the product details.

 Version A saw over 185% increase in conversions.
 Version B saw no significant change.
 Version C saw a conversion increase of 120%.